coolDev531/Android-Kotlin/README.md

 # Hangman Game (In progress)

-Hangman Game (*Jogo da forca* in pt-BR) is a mobile application developed using Jetpack Compose and Kotlin, providing a native mobile experience.
+Hangman Game (Jogo da forca in pt-BR) is a mobile application developed using Jetpack Compose and Kotlin, providing a native mobile experience.
 It is a recreation of the classic game of hangman where players guess letters to uncover a hidden word.
 This project serves as a personal learning experience, aiming to build a game from scratch while incorporating best practices and following up-to-date development standards.

 ## Features

 - Interactive gameplay: Guess letters to reveal the hidden word.
 - Randomly generated words: Enjoy a variety of words to guess from a predefined word bank.
 - Visual feedback: See the progress of the word and the incorrect guesses through a user-friendly interface.
-- Game history: Keep track of your previous games and scores.

 ## Prerequisites